Leakage-Robust Bayesian Persuasion: Introduction

 \subsection{Our Results}

 We provide comprehensive answers to the above questions by studying two notions of robust private Bayesian persuasion in the presence of signal leakages.
-The first notion is \emph{$k$-worst-case persuasiveness}, where the sender aims to design signaling schemes that remain persuasive under arbitrary leakage patterns in which each receiver may observe up to $k$ leaked signals.
-We let the optimal sender utility in this setting be denoted by $\OPTpersuasive_k$.
+The first notion is \emph{$k$-worst-case persuasiveness}, where the sender aims to design direct signaling schemes---where signals can be interpreted as action recommendations---that remain persuasive under arbitrary leakage patterns in which each receiver may observe up to $k$ leaked signals.
+We let the optimal sender's utility in this setting be denoted by $\OPTpersuasive_k$.

 The second notion is \emph{expected downstream utility robustness}, where we relax the requirement on persuasiveness and focus instead on achieving a high expected utility under specific parameterized distributions over leakage patterns.
-Here, each receiver best responds to both their own signal and the additional observations of the leaked signals; this best response can be different from what their own signal originally suggests.
+In this context, ``downstream'' refers to the utility of the receivers’ final actions, which may differ from the action recommendations made by the mechanism.
+Although direct signaling schemes are not always optimal (as discussed in \Cref{sec:discussion} and \Cref{sec:direct-vs-indirect}), we focus on them due to their simplicity and good performance, as we will show later.
+Here, each receiver best responds to both their own signal and the leaked signals they observe; this best response can be different from what their own signal originally suggests.
 For a distribution $\cG$ over leakage patterns, let $\OPTexpected(\cG)$ denote the best expected utility of an optimal scheme designed for $\cG$.
+Using $\OPTprivate$ and $\OPTpublic$ to represent the optimal sender's utilities in the fully private and fully public settings, we have